 Doula UK was founded in 2001 to promote life-changing support from skilled doulas for families in the childbearing year, to nurture the doula community by mentoring and supporting our members, and to give confidence to parents and professionals, while advocating for better support for UK families.
 We are now a community of more than 700 birth and Postnatal doulas, supporting thousands of births, and providing many more hours of postnatal support to families each year.

-Our flagship Mentoring Scheme was established in 2004, to ensure that each new member is supported through a unifying Recognition process, regardless of the Preparation Course they have completed.
+Our flagship Mentoring Scheme was established in 2004, to ensure that each new member is supported through a unifying Recognition process, regardless of the doula preparation course they have completed.

-- Graduates of any Approved Preparation Course can join Doula UK as a Mentored Doula, and choose a Doula Mentor (DM) from our team of 40, to support them on their journey
+- Graduates of any Doula UK approved doula preparation course can join Doula UK as a mentored doula, and choose a doula mentor (DM) from our team of 40, to support them on their journey

-- The Doula Mentor supports the Mentee through debriefing, discussion and reflection on the work she has undertaken
+- The doula mentor supports the mentee through debriefing, discussion and reflection on the work they have undertaken